Guided History Walks with Mary Jo Padgett, Walk on Historic Main Street

 Schedule a private tour for your group any time by appt.

 This district was where it was happening in the Gilded Age of Hendersonville.
 The train depot brought steam engines, and attracted drays, hustle, summer visitors, shoot-outs, candy stores.
-Meeting Place: Hendersonville City Hall, front steps (corner of 5th Ave.
+Meet at Hendersonville City Hall, front steps (corner of 5th Ave.
 E. and King St.)

 All tours: $10 per person